 - Split-offs create higher value for shareholders as a new company is offered by shredding existing assets.

-- In the case of split-offs, a new entity comes into being and there is a change in the ownership.
-Hence, the existing shareholders are given the choice.
+- In the case of split-offs, a new entity comes into being, and there is a change in ownership.
+Hence, the existing shareholders are given a choice.
 And they have the option either to continue with the present company and continue to hold the existing shares.
 Thus, effectively they are not to take any steps.
-However, if they found it lucrative enough to go for the new entity then need to exchange their existing shareholding to get the shares in the new entity.
+However, if they found it lucrative enough to go for the new entity, then they need to exchange their existing shareholding to get the shares in the new entity.

 - Split-offs are a tax-efficient approach for the parent company to reclaim its shares.